NiklasEi/bevy_asset_loader/README.md

 Take a look at the [dynamic_asset](bevy_asset_loader/examples/dynamic_asset.rs) example to see how this can work in your code.

 *There will likely be additions to this feature in the future.
-There should be first class support to define all the other asset attributes dynamically (e.g., texture atlas options).*
+The goal is to allow defining all the other asset attributes dynamically, too (e.g., texture atlas options).*

 ## License